Problem-driven scenario generation: an analytical approach for stochastic programs with tail risk measure: Conclusions

 \section{Conclusions}

-In this paper we have demonstrated that for stochastic programs which use a tail risk measure, a significant portion of the support of the random variables in the problem do not participate in the calculation of that tail risk measure, whatever feasible decision is used.
+In this paper we have demonstrated that for stochastic programs which use a tail risk measure, a significant portion of the support of the random vector in the problem may not participate in the calculation of that tail risk measure, whatever feasible decision is used.
 As a consequence, for scenario-based problems, if we concentrate our scenarios in the region of the distribution which is important to the problem, the risk region, we can represent the uncertainty in our problem in a more parsimonious way, thus reducing the computational burden of solving it.

 We have proposed and analyzed two specific methods of scenario generation using risk regions: aggregation sampling and aggregation reduction.
-Both of these methods were shown to be more effective as the probability of the non-risk region increases: in essence the higher this probability the more redundancy there is in the original distribution.
-Therefore, our methodology becomes more valuable as as our problem becomes more constrained, and as the level of the tail-risk increases, since these changes cause the probability of the non-risk region to decrease.

-The application of our methodology relies on having a convenient characterisation of a risk region.
+Both of these methods were shown to be more effective, in comparison to standard Monte Carlo sampling, as the probability of the non-risk region increases: in essence the higher this probability the more redundancy there is in the original distribution.
+The application of our methodology relies on having a convenient characterization of a risk region.
 For portfolio selection problems we derived the exact risk region when returns have an elliptical distribution.
-However, a characterisation of the exact risk region will generally not be possible.
-Nevertheless, it is suffiecient to have a conservative risk region.
-For stochastic programs with monotonic loss functions, a wide class which includes some network design problems, we were able to derive such a region.
+However, a characterization of the exact risk region will generally not be possible.
+Nevertheless, it is sufficient to have a conservative risk region.
+For stochastic programs with monotonic loss functions, a wide problem class which includes some network design problems, we were able to derive such a region.

 The effectiveness of our methodology depends on the probability of the aggregation region, that is the exact or conservative non-risk region used in our scenario generation algorithms.
 We observed that for both the stochastic programs with monotonic loss function and portfolio selection problems that this probability tends to zero as the dimension of the random vector in the problem increases.
 However, in some circumstances this effect is mitigated.
-In the case of monotonic loss functions we observed that small positive correlations slowed down this convergence, and in the portfolio selection problem, the addition of positivity constraints had a similar effect.
+We observed that small positive correlations slowed down this convergence for the portfolio selection problem.